ARRANGEMENT OF SECTIONS

 - There shall be a committee of at least four (4) officers which shall be responsible for the organisation and administration of the Society and all its activities.

-- Office bearers shall be elected at the beginning of each academic year, in accordance with By-Law I. Non-matriculated students must not make up more than 10% of the voting body.
+- Office bearers shall be elected at the end of each academic year, with the exception of the first year representative and other board members if required, in accordance with By-Law I.

 - The term of all Committee members extends from the date of election to the following General Election.
 There are no term limits.